First Steps in House Construction

 Construction foundation sizes are determined by the loads to be placed on them.
 The load is spread across the property, focusing it on the walls which are built on top of the foundation.

 The roof, for instance is a very heavy component within the structure, and that weight is transmitted via roof trusses to the walls of the building.
 Similarly the suspended floors weight is spread to supporting walls.

 The whole of the “loading” is calculated for the property and the foundations constructed in accordance.

 There comes a limit to the depth that trenches can be dug and concrete filled, at around 2.5metres, so piling is the normal after this.

 Piling drives tubes downwards until they reach a stable course, and the “tube” filled with concrete, and the whole foundation gets topped with a ground beam to build off.

 Whatever house construction method is used, there is always the necessity to dig and carry materials.
 There are various machines suitable for the task and flexible enough to deal with all the requirements of a modern construction site.
-Find the idea machine for your site at Hanlon CASE and build with the best.
+Find the idea machine for your site at Hanlon Used Construction Equipment Sales and build with the best.